-Cameroon profile - Timeline - BBC News
+Cameroon profile

 2016 November - Violent protests against the imposition of French in anglophone parts of Cameroon.

-2017 March-May - Anglophone minority in north- and south-west regions continue protest action against perceived marginalisation.
-Some hardliners encourage violence to enforce general strikes.
+2017 March-November - Unrest as Anglophone minority in north- and south-west regions continue protest action against perceived marginalisation.

 2017 July - Amnesty International alleges that Cameroonian security forces tortured and killed dozens of suspected members of the Islamist group, Boko Haram.